-When you’re choosing your next car, consider the pros and cons of new versus second-hand, with expert advice from our Boundless motoring partner
+When you’re choosing your next car, consider the pros and cons of new over second-hand.
+Here’s some expert advice from our Boundless motoring partner

 Wayne Robbins, Managing Director of Griffin car sales, shares his top reasons for choosing a new car, in advance of the new registrations in March.

 1. New cars provide the latest safety features

 With more and more cars on the road, vehicle safety has never been so important.
 It’s also no great surprise that cars from the Eighties are not as safe as modern cars.
 What few people realise, however, is just how much difference a brand-new car can make if you’re unfortunate enough to be involved in an accident.
 Advanced crumple zones give stronger but lighter protection to occupants, and so most cars today have a 5-star NCAP test result.

 EURO NCAP now also looks at a vehicles’ ‘pre-safe’ equipment: systems that will help you avoid being in an accident.
 These include ABS, traction control, dynamic stability control and even brake assist, which will stop your car for you, typically at speeds up to 30mph.
 Most of these devices have either only just been introduced to new cars, or have seen massive advances in the way they help you.
 A car that is five years old might as well be five light years behind in safety features when compared to a new car.